loosenthedark/clipadvisor-flask-app/README.md

 * I got some help with using the appropriate Jinja syntax when trying to display reviews in descending order of recency (i.e. sorting the list returned from my database by id in reverse order) from [this Stack Overflow thread](https://stackoverflow.com/questions/1959386/how-do-you-sort-a-list-in-jinja2)

 * I received pointers for generating email from contact form user input in Python from [this video tutorial](https://www.youtube.com/watch?v=JRCJ6RtE3xU)

+* Customer error handling has been put in place to deal with three of the most common error codes [in keeping with best practices](https://flask.palletsprojects.com/en/1.1.x/patterns/errorpages/)